 - Converting free / trial users to paid users

-IF YOUR POST IS FEWER THAN 2000 WORDS, we won’t publish it.
+- IF YOUR POST IS FEWER THAN 2000 WORDS, we won’t publish it unless it’s extremely wonderfully amazingly readable reading.

 We reserve the right to add to the above list.